torresvictor100/liferay-portal/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 Set the folder that contains all module projects.
 Set to `*` to search all subdirectories.
 The default value is `modules`.

+$h4 liferay.workspace.modules.excludes.dir
+Set the list of directories to exclude from build lifecycle.
+This will also search sub directories for matches.

 $h4 liferay.workspace.modules.jsp.precompile.enabled
 Set this to true to compile the JSP files in OSGi modules and have them added to the distributable Zip/Tar.
 The default value is `false`.